NathanKr/mongodb-indexing-with-github-actions/README.md

 <h2>open issues</h2>
 <ul>
+  <li>should i attached in project the backup db - gemini is against => need to think what to do. maybe the json of</li>
-    <li>The filename will typically include a timestamp followed by your descriptive name - why timestamp is need it is in git. why workflow file dont need timestamp and this needs</li>
+    <li>who create the timestamp.
+The filename will typically include a timestamp followed by your descriptive name - why timestamp is need it is in git. why workflow file dont need timestamp and this needs</li>
+    <li>i get warning on npx migrate-mongo status - check demo</li>

-   <li>i dont see how the workflow pick the correct environment : dev \ preview : prod</li>
+   <li>i dont see how the workflow pick the correct environment : dev\preview\prod</li>
 </ul>

 <h2>References</h2>